kailash-manasarovar/statement/docs/timeline/2024/november.md

 - I'm telling this story because I was so upset about it, and couldn't understand why a hairdresser would do such a thing.
 - I had been late 15 minutes to the appointment, so I thought maybe he did it so I'd never come back.
 - But it was too egregious to explain away like that.
-- I think now it must have been because of my political affiliations against child abuse and woman-hating.
+- I think now it must have been because of my political affiliations against child abuse and woman-hating because, somehow, someone managed to poison his view of me to the extent where he would butcher, literally, a woman's hair.

 ### Still unwell